-The Sprinkle Recipe dictate how your Sprinkle is built, like a blueprint.
-UserFrosting services and framework will use the information from the recipe to initiate some services, and expose classes your sprinkle provides for other service to use.
+The Sprinkle Recipe dictates how your sprinkle is built, like a blueprint.
+UserFrosting services and framework will use the information from the recipe to initiate some services, and expose classes your sprinkle provides for other servicea to use.

-Each Sprinkle must have a recipe.
-It's not possible for a sprinkle to exist without a recipe, as it won't be possible to expose it's class and service to the framework.
-It's possible however to customize other Sprinkle, as we'll see later on this page.
+Each sprinkle must have a recipe.
+It's not possible for a sprinkle to exist without a recipe, as it won't be possible to expose its class and service to the framework.
+It's possible however to customize other sprinkles, as we'll see later on this page.

 interface.
 If you started from the Skeleton, you already have a basic recipe.